 BMT carried out a fit-for-purpose technical due diligence of an existing bulk chemical storage terminal in Batangas, Philippines.
-The customer sought out BMT specialists to identify the risks, uncertainties and the potential cost/liability exposure of the terminal and the costs of the associated mitigations.
+The customer sought out BMT specialists to identify the risks, uncertainties and the potential cost/liability exposure of the terminal and the cost of the associated mitigations.

-A Project Risk Management System was developed by BMT to provide a framework for technical due diligence activities including the assessments of the design, construction and operation of the facilities.
+A project risk management system was developed by BMT to provide a framework for technical due diligence activities including the assessments of the design, construction and operation of the facilities.

-- HSE – Health, Safety and Environment
+- HSE – Health, Safety and Environment;

-- Operational aspects of the business – lease and contractual obligations and liabilities
+- Operational aspects of the business – lease and contractual obligations and liabilities;

-- Technical aspects such as integrity, asset condition, inventories of plant, structures and equipment
+- Technical aspects such as integrity, asset condition, inventories of plant, structures and equipment;

-- Compliance issues relating to permits, licenses, regulatory requirements, codes of practices
+- Compliance issues relating to permits, licenses, regulatory requirements, codes of practices;

-- Management aspects such as systems, standards, personnel and training
+- Management aspects such as systems, standards, personnel and training.